wangda1/Myrepo/readme.txt

-this is a file created in dev branch.
+this is a file created in master branch.